sap-linuxlab/community.sles-for-sap/roles/hana_install/README.md

 ### Required variables

+* sapcar_binary - the full path to the sapcar binary required to unpack the hana installation SAR file.
+* hana_sar - the full path of the HANA sar file.
+* hana_unpack_directory - the location where the content of the HANA sar file should be unpacked to.
-* hana_sid - the three character 'System ID' of the HANA installation
+* hana_sid - the three character 'System ID' of the HANA installation.
-* hana_instance_number - the two digit instance ID of the HANA installation
+* hana_instance_number - the two digit instance ID of the HANA installation.
 * hana_master_password - a password that will be set for all password options.
   It is recommended to change passwords after the installation.